-In May 2004, GMF formed a limited liability corporation named 1700 18th Street LLC (LLC), which was incorporated as a wholly-owned subsidiary of GMF.
+In May 2004, GMF formed a limited liability corporation named 1700 18th Street LLC (LLC), which was incorporated as a wholly owned subsidiary of GMF.
 The purpose of LLC was to purchase a building in Washington, D.C.
 In June 2004, LLC purchased a building for approximately \$5.9 million.

 In March 2011, GMF formed a private foundation named The Transatlantic Foundation (TTF), which was incorporated in Brussels.
-The purpose of TTF is to receive European funding and to become a member of the European consortia for transatlantic research.
+The purpose of TTF is to receive and manage European funding through GMF's Brussels office.